williammustaffa/jquery.dad.js/README.md

 ## Options

-You can call options width a JSON object.
+You can call options with a JSON object.

 ### active